 Most banks in Australia have accounts specifically tailored for international students.
 There are two banks on the Camperdown/Darlington campus, the Commonwealth Bank and the National Australia Bank.
 Both of these banks offer an international student account.
 They are on level 3 in the Wentworth Building.
 These banks have a large network of Automatic Teller Machines (ATMs) across Sydney, which is important because you may not want to carry large amounts of money on your person.

 For the banks on campus you may open a bank account using only your passport as identification if you have been Australia for less than 6 weeks.
-Visit the Department of Immigration and Citizenship website for further information about opening a bank account in Australia.
+Visit the Department of Immigration and Border Protection for further information about opening a bank account in Australia.

 3.5 Tax information